 Amelia Rose Earhart Homecoming Celebration - Friday, July 11, 2014

-Oakland Aviation Museum will welcome Amelia Rose Earhart home as she lands in Oakland and sets the record as the youngest woman to circumnavigate the globe in a single-engine aircraft.
-Please join us at OAM as we great her return and celebrate her achievement!
-6 p.m. - 8 p.m., July 11, 2014.
+Oakland Aviation Museum welcomed Amelia Rose Earhart home as she landed in Oakland and set the record as the youngest woman to circumnavigate the globe in a single-engine aircraft.

 June 26, 2014